Your Visit | Overview

 Preparing for your clinic visit in the Immunology Program

-Before your visit to Boston Children’s Hospital, check with your primary care doctor to see if an insurance referral is required for your visit and bring the appropriate referral forms and authorization numbers with you.
+Before your visit to Boston Children’s Hospital, check with your primary care doctor to see if an insurance referral is required for your visit.
+Bring the appropriate referral forms and authorization numbers with you.
 In addition, you should bring:

 - the name and complete address of your child’s primary care doctor